Dinesh-Mali/Employee-Evaluation-App/README.md

 # What is AutoML?
 Automated Machine Learning (AutoML) is the process of automating the tasks of applying machine learning to real-world problems.

+# Project Flow

+1) Data Analysis - Finding out Different relations.

+2) Feature Engineering - Processing the data before it feeding to the model.

+3) Model Building using ML - Using ML/Dl Algorithms.

+4) Model Building using Auto ML.